mavlink/MAVSDK-Go/README.md

 # MAVSDK-Go
-This package contains the GoLang Plugin for the MAVSDK.
+This package contains the Go wrapper based on gRPC for the MAVSDK.
 This is still work in progress so use at your own descretion.
+MAVSDK server (also called backend) needs to be running on the same system as this plugin.
+The Go Wrapper communicates using gRPC to the server.

-## generating the protobuf files.
+MAVSDK uses Google Protobuf based message definitions in the protobuf files.
+[MAVSDK-ProtoBuf](https://github.com/mavlink/MAVSDK-Proto)
-Steps to generate:

-Generate the .pb.go and .pb.rpc.go files using the plugins: proto-gen-go and proto-gen-gorpc respectively.
-These require the use of the protoc compiler and also the protobuf files.

-## List of Protobuf Message Support
+The wrapper can be used directly using the generated files in Source folder.
+A example file is provided in the example folder which contains example for take-off, land, geofence upload and telemetry data.

+## Contributing
+For general users, it is enough to use the generated files as such.
+But in order to keep the sources updated based on the latest proto definitions it is required to generate the source file again.
+This can be done using the instructions from ```Contributing.md```

+## Supported Plugins

+Currently only the following plugins are supported.
 1. Action: action.proto
 2. Telemetry: telemetry.proto
 3. Geofence: geofence.proto
 4. Mission: mission.proto
 5. Log Files: log_files.proto
 6. Core: core.proto

-## generate plugin classes from Jinja

-Now the proto-gen-dcsdk can be used to generate the MAVSDK language related files using the jinja2 templates.
-In order to generate the plugin classes run the following command from the root of the MAVSDK-Go

-export TEMPLATE_PATH="$(pwd)/templates/"
-protoc --plugin=protoc-gen-custom=$(which protoc-gen-dcsdk) -I./proto/protos/action --custom_out=. --custom_opt=file-ext=go ./proto/protos/action/action.proto
+## Issues/Questions
+For any problems with the wrapper please create an issue.

+Happy flying :)